 I look for moments that are un-mistakenly human, those universal emotions we can all relate with.
 I am interested in that which is easily felt but so very difficult to portray: the aliveness of the human spirit.
 I observe life unfolding and use the camera to collect those rare glimpses of human grace that can be seen with the naked eye.

-The emotional component in my work is influenced by my personal history.
+The emotional component found in my work probably derives from my personal history.
 I was raised by my grandmother around chickens, parrots, and a wood-burning stove.
 Growing up in this enchanted environment carved a deeply connective, soft spot in my heart.
 I have been drawn to the photography medium from the time my grandma gifted me my first camera at age ten.
-A magic box that could gather moments!
-That little Janine wanted nothing else in life.
+A small black box that could record life!
+That bright-eyed child wanted little else in life.
 More film please!

-My first subject was my dog Hunter, an obvious choice.
-He was the spark of my life back then.
-His white face and black ears were etched in all 24 exposures of my first roll of film.

-I started studying photography in California six years later.
-Darkroom work felt like alchemy and the photography hook pulled stronger at me.
+My first portrait subject was my dog Hunter, an obvious choice.
+He was the spark of my life.
+His white face and black ears were impressed on all the frames of my first roll of film.
+Six years later I found myself studying photography in California.
+Darkroom work felt like alchemy as the photography hook pulled stronger at me.
 My mentor was Andy DeLucia, a kind man whose camera had seen the hardships of the Vietnam War.
 His accounts of documenting the conflict were unforgettable, but it was Andy’s quiet images of the Hopi people of North America that squeezed my heart.
 And it was Andy who introduced me to the photographs of a visual storyteller whose work would forever influence mine: W. Eugene Smith.

 Looking forward to your story,